Generic Reed-Solomon Codes Achieve List-decoding Capacity: Introduction

 \begin{question} Given generic vectors $u_1, \hdots, u_m \in \F^{m-a}$ and $v_1, \hdots, v_n \in \F^{n-b}$, for which $E \subseteq [m] \times [n]$ is $\{u_i \otimes v_j : (i,j) \in E\}$ of full rank?
 For which $E$ are they linearly independent? \end{question}

+The subsequent work of Brakensiek-Dhar-Gao-Gopi-Larson~\cite{brakensiek2024rigidity} has found a characterization in the case that $a = b = 2$.
+However, the computational complexity of determining whether $\{u_i \otimes v_j : (i,j) \in E\}$ has full rank lies in $\mathsf{NP}$.

-\subparagraph{Efficient list-decoding of $\LDMDS(\le L)$ codes.} As previously mentioned, the result of Guruswami-Sudan~\cite{Guruswami1998} shows that any $(n,k)$-Reed-Solomon code of rate $R$ can be efficiently list-decoded up to radius $\rho = 1-\sqrt{R}$.
-A hardness result by Cheng and Wan~\cite{cheng2007list} states that it is discrete-logarithm-hard to decode up to radius $\hat{\rho} := 1 - \hat{g}/n$, where
+\subparagraph{Efficient List-decoding of $\LDMDS(\le L)$ Codes.} As previously mentioned, the result of Guruswami-Sudan~\cite{Guruswami1998} shows that any $[n,k]$-Reed-Solomon code of rate $R$ can be efficiently list-decoded up to radius $\rho = 1-\sqrt{R}$.
+A hardness result by Cheng and Wan~\cite{cheng2007list} states that it is discrete-logarithm-hard to decode up to radius $\hat{\rho} := 1 - \hat{g}/n$, where However, this result only applies for small field sizes.
+Since we now know that $|\F| \ge \binom{n-2}{k-1}$, we have that $\hat{g} = k + \Theta(1)$, which is essentially the list-decoding capacity bound of radius $1-R$.
+On the other hand, $\LDMDS(\le L)$ are list decodable only up to list-decoding radius $\rho=1-R - \frac{1-R}{L+1}$ with list size $L$.
+Thus, we believe the following is open in general.